SJSU272Spring2019/Project-Group-13/README.md

 Go to your EC2 instance and copy gmailec2.py and requirement.txt

-change the permission to admistrator usign sudo su
+change the permission to admistrator usign '''sudo su'''

 now start the server using:
-export FLASK_APP=gmailec2.py
+'''export FLASK_APP=gmailec2.py'''

-python3 -m flask run --host=0.0.0.0
+'''python3 -m flask run --host=0.0.0.0''''

 __You are ready to go!!__.